 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of administrative services managers is projected to grow by 7% from 2018 to 2028; the BLS also predicted that job opportunities for purchasing managers could show little to no change in the same time frame.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of administrative services managers is projected to grow by 7% from 2018 to 2028; the BLS also predicted that job opportunities for purchasing managers could show a 4% in the same time frame.
 The BLS published the median annual salaries for administrative services managers and purchasing managers as $96,180 and $118,940 , respectively, in May 2018.

 Certification and Continuing Education Information